bchainzhang/bchainzhang.github.io/index.md

 I am certainly biased, but I am particularly interested and committed in promoting less established but high-quality conferences in China.
-Doing so may help these conferences more vigorous (e.g., by receiving more high-quality submissions), help researchers in China have more balanced research (now somewhat impacted by the CCF short list---some of those conferences not in the list, unfornately, are ones with areas that are under-developed), and help researchers who published papers in these conferences get the recognization that they deserve.
+Doing so may help these conferences more vigorous (e.g., by receiving more high-quality submissions), help researchers in China have more balanced research (now somewhat impacted by the CCF short list---some of those conferences not in the list, unfortunately, are ones with areas that are under-developed), and help researchers who published papers in these conferences get the recognization that they deserve.